higherrrrrrr/higherrrrrrr.fun/services/protocol/README.md

 1. **Replace your current `README.md`** with the content above.
 2. **Adjust any sections as needed** (for example, tool versions or environment-specific instructions).
-3. **Follow the step‑by‑step instructions** to reset your environment and install all dependencies.
+3. **Follow the step-by-step instructions** to reset your environment and install all dependencies.

 This README provides a comprehensive guide modeled on the official Anchor documentation and covers everything from resetting your environment to building and testing the project.
 If you need further customization or run into issues, feel free to ask!